The industry’s longest-running research experiment reached a milestone in October, studying the evolution of more than 68,000 generations.

 Freezer

-As important as doubling times are in studying evolution, the key for Lenski that escalate his project from observation to a revolutionary experiment started with the laboratory freezer.
+As crucial as doubling times are in studying evolution, the key that escalated Lenski’s project from observation to a revolutionary experiment started with the laboratory freezer.
 The freezer holds the registry of each flask’s common ancestor – Darwin’s key to evolution.

 Every 75 days, equivalent to approximately 500 generations, Lenski’s lab team systematically transfers 1% of the E. coli from each of the 12 flasks into the freezer for storage at -112 degrees Fahrenheit – high-tech fossilization.
 From these frozen ancestors, the team can trace the molecular changes over time to detail E. coli’s mechanisms of evolution.